top of page

 Related Concepts: Movement, Refinement

-Statement of Inquiry: Individuals can change and refine movement to express personal or cultural beliefs.
+Statement of Inquiry: Individuals can change and refine movement to create

 Global Context: Personal and cultural expression (creation)